TcPirate1/Portfolio/README.md

-# Portfolio using the Phantom theme from Themefisher and this this a site that I will use as my online portfolio as such.
+This template is the Phantom from Themefisher.